infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 // update the interface to include the new properties export interface ConfigBaseProps {
   // Existing config properties
-  supabaseUrl: string;
+  supabaseUrl: string
-  supabaseAnonKey: string;
+  supabaseAnonKey: string
-  //success-line
+  // success-line
-  powersyncUrl: string;
+  powersyncUrl: string
 }

 // Add the new properties to the config object